 - An external high-quality monitor

-- A quality whiteboard drawing surface either mounted directly behind the salesperson or a portable whiteboard sufficient in size to share ideas and readable by the buyer in the Zoom call.
+- A digital or physical whiteboard drawing surface either mounted directly behind the salesperson or a portable whiteboard sufficient in size to share ideas and readable by the buyer in the Zoom call.

 - Sound damping to eliminate echoes from hard surfaces and from neighboring salespeople if in an office environment.

 Salespeople should be more productive working from home as they don't have to leave their workstation to make calls in a small office or sound booth to avoid the boiler-room buzz of neighboring salespeople.

 Family members make appearances from time to time in WFH Zoom calls as does the family cat for a smooch, or the dog with intrusive barking, but with zero commuting to an office and zero travel to in-person calls, it is perfectly reasonable to expect improved productivity.